okta/odyssey/packages/docs/components/status.md

 <Description>

-Danger Statuses are red and should be used to indicate states like Error, Failure, or Service disruption.
+Danger Statuses are red and should be used to indicate states like "Error", "Failure", or "Service disruption".

 </Description>

 <Visual>
   <dl class="ods-status is-ods-status-danger">
     <dt class="ods-status--label">
-      Server status
+      Propulsion systems
     </dt>
     <dd class="ods-status--value">
-      Service disruption
+      Warp core disruption
     </dd>
   </dl>
 </Visual>